Hard to Recycle Loads

 - Electronics Recycling

 Recycle Livingston accepts a wide range of electronics for recycling.
 Please be careful not to bring broken TV screens or monitors for recycling.
 Recycle Livingston is not responsible for data.
 We do indeed accept items containing freon such as refrigerators and air conditioners from members.
 There is a $9 fee plus a $3 gate fee for nonmembers to recycle freon-containing units ($12 total).
 If you have any questions, please give us a call.
-Electronics are recycled for free with a membership or with a $3 gate fee for nonmembers.
+Additional Costs for TV's and Monitors, Up to 17" $10 (member)/$15 (non-member), 19"-42" $20/$30 and Over 42" and Consoles $30/$45.
+All other Electronics are recycled for free with a membership or with a $3 gate fee for nonmembers.

 - Boat Covers